conor52/Conor-McCarthy-Milestone-1-Project/README.md

 Result: All above actions works as intended.

 All the above tests were conducted on Opera, Mozilla Firefox and Google Chrome.
 I coded this project on Chrome so everything is perfect on that browser.
-Opera seems to work as I intended too.The only problem I ran between browsers is that Firefox didnt use my imported fonts from font awesome.
-Luckily, I had an alternate font of sans-serif in places where Lato didnt load so there was no major issues I had while running Firefox.
+Opera seems to work as I intended too.The only problem I ran between browsers is that Firefox didn't use my imported fonts from font awesome.
+Luckily, I had an alternate font of sans-serif in places where Lato didn't load so there was no major issues I had while running Firefox.

 ## DEPLOYMENT

 This website was developed entirely on gitpod.io.
-Simply, I added the files to the staging area, commited them and finally pushed them to github.
-Early on in my project I didnt commit nearly as much as I should have but made it a habit by the end.
-My initial commit consisted of a mostly finsished index.html, my second commit included the additional 2 pages of howtomeditate.html and    questions.html.
+Simply, I added the files to the staging area, committed them and finally pushed them to github.
+Early on in my project I didn't commit nearly as much as I should have but made it a habit by the end.
+My initial commit consisted of a mostly finished index.html, my second commit included the additional 2 pages of howtomeditate.html and    questions.html.
 Every commit after that only had minor modifications added onto it.

 Below is a Deployed URL to my website.